jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Internal Logic**:
 1. Define inner function critic_agent that takes GraphState as parameter
-2. Log the beginning of critic execution
+2. Log the beginning of critic execution with current step information
 3. Determine which critic to run based on current_step
 4. If current_step is "critic_planner":
    - Get critic_prompt from config.system_prompt["critic_planner"]